 Practitioners Advance Equity and Access in Out-of-School Time Programs

 A volume in the series: Current Issues in Out-of-School Time.
-Editor(s): Helen Janc Malone.
+Editor(s): Helen Janc Malone, Institute for Educational Leadership.

 A foundational tenet of the Out-of-School Time (OST) field is that all youth deserve impactful and engaging learning experiences.
 That requires that organizations, programs, and OST professionals remain responsive to the emerging needs of their diverse youth populations and the communities in which they live.
 This book illustrates the tensions that arise when organizations and OST professionals try to engage all youth, especially the traditionally underserved populations — when infrastructure, funding, and mindsets have not kept pace with the evolving needs of youth and their communities.
 The issues raised in this book — funding, outreach, engagement of immigrant families — have yet to be fully explored with an equity lens.
 Within these broad topics, this book brings to the surface the equity and access challenges as well as posit solutions and strategies.